Full Service Network

-Full Service Network is a Western Pennsylvania facility based Competitive Local Exchange Carrier (CLEC) providing services which include High Speed Internet and Broadband Phone Service.
-It was founded in 1989 by University of Pittsburgh student David E. Schwencke.

-Company History

-Founded in 1989 as a software company, Full Service Network soon entered the telecommunications landscape in the early 1990s.

-Throughout the decade as land line phone services became competitive, FSN focused mostly on serving the commercial market of small to mid-size businesses.
-In 1998, FSN entered the residential market and had over 10,000 residential subscribers in Western PA and thousands more across Pennsylvania.
-They no longer provide residential phone and internet to new customers.

-Since its beginning, FSN has steadily grown and now employs around 85 people in the US Steel Tower in downtown Pittsburgh.
-In 2012, Full Service Network was recognized by the Pittsburgh Post-Gazette as one of Pittsburgh's Top Work Places.
-And in 2013, the Pittsburgh Business Times awarded FSN with a "Best Places to Work in Western Pennsylvania" honor.
-As of 2016, Full Service Network has been recognized by the Pittsburgh Post-Gazette as one of Pittsburgh's Top Work Places for 3 years in a row.

-Other Full Service Networks

-Time Warner TV Venture in Florida 1994 to 1997

-Not related to the current day Full Service Network in Pittsburgh, formerly the Full Service Network, also known as FSN was an 18-month trial interactive television service launched by Time Warner Inc. in Orlando, Florida.
+Full Service Network, also known as FSN was an 18-month trial interactive television service launched by Time Warner Inc. in Orlando, Florida.
 The FSN was active between 1994 and 1997 targeting an initial number of 4,000 households with services that ranged from video-on-demand to ordering fast food using just the TV remote.
 At its time, it was dubbed the "most futuristic network introduced so far."

 The trial aimed to study how interactive services would work, as well as their costs and advertising capabilities.
 It also aimed to find out "what people will want when the equipment that is now so expensive becomes affordable several years down the road."